techidaily/site-easy-unlock-android/source/_posts/mastering-lock-screen-settings-how-to-enable-and-disable-on-oneplus-nord-n30-5g-by-drfone-android.md

 You may access the passwords saved in the Google Chrome app on a Mac or PC because the app is connected to your Google account.
 Any passwords saved on your Android phone can easily be removed via the Chrome app.

-## How to Change your Password when you forget it?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/tkpBmccvJ_Q?si=J7ellPL1G1l8Axi_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4YCkNXJjC3c?si=9Tn8KiqKGTZi1o7E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## How to Change your Password when you forget it?

 ### 1\.
 Google Find My Device